knobtviker/ha-hep-ods/README.md

 ## Manual Refresh

-While data updates automatically every 24 hours, you can force a refresh:
+You can force an immediate data refresh at any time:

 **Settings** → **Devices & Services** → **HEP Elektra ODS** → **⋮** → **Reload**